NVIDIAGameWorks/Streamline/docs/ProgrammingGuide.md

 //! @param values Common constants required by SL plugins (SL will keep a copy)
 //! @param frameIndex Index of the current frame
 //! @param id Unique id (can be viewport id | instance id etc.)
-//! @return false if constants cannot be set or if device has not beeing created yet, true otherwise.
+//! @return false if constants cannot be set or if device has not been created yet, true otherwise.
 //!
 //!
 This method is thread safe and requires DX/VK device to be created before calling it.
 SL_API bool slSetConstants(const sl::Constants& values, uint32_t frameIndex, uint32_t id = 0);